ceramicnetwork/js-did/website/docs/guides/add-chain-support.md

 export type CacaoVerifier = (cacao: Cacao, opts: VerifyOptions) => Promise<void>
 ```

 To add support you create a `@didtools/pkh-(namespace)` package in the [`js-did` monorepo](https://github.com/ceramicnetwork/js-did).
 Use the existing `@didtools/pkh-ethereum` and `@didtools/pkh-solana` libraries as a template to implement similar naming, functionality, documentation and testing.
 But primarly the library should export a `Verifier` and a function or class the gives the developer a configured `AuthMethod`.
 Once ready open a PR.
-You can reach out to the Ceramic team for reviews and help if needed.
+You can reach out to the 3Box Labs team for reviews and help if needed.

 ### Ready, Set, Go